Brycon insignis: Description

 Brycon insignis has a maximum standard length of 36.9 cm.

 Distribution and habitat

 Brycon insignis is endemic to Brazil, where it was originally found in the drainages of the Paraíba do Sul, Itabapoana and Itapemirim rivers.
-Historically, the this fish was found in the Grande River system, which drains into Guanabara Bay, Imbé River, which runs into Feia Lagoon, the Macaé River, the São João River, and the Itabapoana River, all separate river systems close to the drainage of the Paraíba do Sul.
+Historically, this fish was found in the Grande River system, which drains into Guanabara Bay, Imbé River, which runs into Feia Lagoon, the Macaé River, the São João River, and the Itabapoana River, all separate river systems close to the drainage of the Paraíba do Sul.
 There have been no records from the Macaé in recent years, and it is likely extinct in the Grande, not having been recorded since the early 20th century.
 No wild populations have been found in the sections of the Paraíba do Sul within São Paulo.
 However, fish have been captured in the Paraibuna reservoir, probably introduced in a restocking effort.
 In Espírito Santo this species occurs only in the Itapemirim.
 This is a benthopelagic species.